akhandelwal81/tableau-writeback/README.md

 Tableau by its Design is a read-only tool and provides a rich user experience when it comes to Interactive Dashboards, Data Discovery and Visualisations need.

 When I was asked for a functionality that required user to be able to access the Dashboard, select a row on a specific workbook and add commentary, I explored a number of options including the extensions that have been written as part of Tableau Extension Community.

+## Evaluations for different options
+* WRITEBACK - This is one of the extensions that has been built by Writeback to serve this purpose for the Tableau Community.This tool is quite neat and supports a number of features including commenting, forecasting, replacing values etc.
+ Writeback can be deployed in an Enterprise environment using below topology;